Pokémon Omega Ruby and Alpha Sapphire: Reception

 At the 2014 Game Awards it was nominated for Best Remaster, but lost out to Grand Theft Auto V.

 Sales

 The games sold 3,040,000 copies in their first three days of sale.
 Of the total sales, 1,534,593 copies were sold in Japan, the rest were sold in North America and Australia.
 Omega Ruby and Alpha Sapphire had the biggest launch in the series history in the United Kingdom, beating the previous record held by Pokémon Black and White.
 By the end of 2014, the games had sold 2.4 million copies in Japan.
-As of 30 September 2022, the games have sold 14.53 million copies worldwide.
+As of 31 March 2023, a combined total of 14.57 million copies have been sold worldwide, ranking them as the fourth-best-selling Nintendo 3DS titles of all time.